-- (1) whether the action will cause an impact to existing groundwater or surface water users; - (2) whether the action will cause an increase in depletions to the river; - (3) whether the action will cause an increase in consumptive use; - (4) the amount, location and timing of any changes in depletions or accretions to the river due to the action; - (5) whether the action will cause any adverse effects on the state's ability to comply with PRRIP; - (6) whether the action is consistent with the purpose of the IMP; and - (7) whether the action will protect the public interest and public welfare.
+- Whether the action will cause an impact to existing groundwater or surface water users; - Whether the action will cause an increase in depletions to the river; - Whether the action will cause an increase in consumptive use; - The amount, location and timing of any changes in depletions or accretions to the river due to the action; - Whether the action will cause any adverse effects on the state's ability to comply with PRRIP; - Whether the action is consistent with the purpose of the IMP; and - Whether the action will protect the public interest and public welfare.

 The NeDNR and the NPNRD will coordinate with the Central Platte NRD, Tri-Basin NRD, South Platte NRD, and Twin Platte NRD to continue applying a consistent method of calculating depletions or accretions to the stream, following the basin wide tenets outlined in Section 7.2, when such calculations are necessary to implement groundwater regulatory actions.
-Any actions taken by the NPNRD will be documented and shared with the NeDNR pursuant to Chapter 10.
+Any actions taken by the NPNRD will be documented and shared with the NeDNR pursuant to Section 10.7.
 The NPNRD will work with the well owner to update the water well registration to reflect the permitted actions to reflect the new or additional use.
 The NPNRD will update a water well registration to reflect actions taken by the NPNRD through a permitting action and must be changed to reflect the new or additional use.

 The NPNRD is currently implementing the following controls throughout their District, as authorized by Neb.
 Rev. Stat. § 46-739, and will continue to do so in the future.
 These controls apply to the fully appropriated and overappropriated areas of the NPNRD.
-The specifics of the all of the processes for all of these controls, including the evaluation criteria, can be found in the NPNRD's Ground Water Management Area Rules and Regulations.
+The specifics of the processes for all of these controls, including the evaluation criteria, can be found in the NPNRD's Ground Water Management Area Rules and Regulations.